-- The GAH will have access to the same order book of NDS-OM as the Primary Members GAH will be in a better position to control their orders (place/ modify/ cancel/ hold/ release) and will have access to real time live quotes in the market - Since notifications of orders executed as well as various queries are available online to the GAH, they are better placed to manage their positions - Web based interface that leverages on the Gilt accounts already maintained with the custodian Banks/ PDs therefore provides an operationally efficient system iv.
-Margins in G-Sec market
+- The GAH will have access to the same order book of NDS-OM as the Primary Members GAH will be in a better position to control their orders (place/ modify/ cancel/ hold/ release) and will have access to real time live quotes in the market - Since notifications of orders executed as well as various queries are available online to the GAH, they are better placed to manage their positions d.
+Margins in G-Sec market its obligations.

-Risk Management Process for G-Sec: During the settlement processes, CCIL, the clearing corporation, assumes certain risks which may arise due to a default by a member to honour its obligations.
 Settlement being on Delivery Versus Payment basis, the risk from a default is the market risk (change in price of the concerned security).
 CCIL processes are designed to cover the market risk through its margining process by collection of Initial Margin and Mark to Market Margin (both Intraday and EOD) from members in respect of their outstanding trades.